+Though you can choose to teach lessons in isolation, they really work best as a full package.
+That means teachers should plan for two or three 10- to 25-minute lessons per week for four weeks (for each of the 10 units).
+If there's not enough time to do the full curriculum, teachers should be thoughtful in their choices of which lessons to skip so that they don't lose the advantages of exploring topics from multiple angles.
 Take advantage of the printable resources and really make the characters come alive for kids to get them fully engaged with the storylines and learning concepts.
-Though it would be great to have full parent participation, it may take some work to get families to put in the time required to complete all the home activities.
-Teachers may want to pick a few to send home so as not to overwhelm parents.Continue reading Show less
+Because of the wealth of resources, it may take some work to get families to put in the time required to complete all the home activities; teachers may want to pick a few to send home so as not to overwhelm parents.Continue reading Show less

 Peekapak is a website that offers complete teaching units for 10 social and emotional learning (SEL) topics as well as the MyPeekaville interactive game (in beta).
 Kids explore the different topics as they accompany Leo the hedgehog and a mixture of human and animal characters throughout the school year in Peekaville.
 Each topic unit -- such as empathy, perseverance, teamwork, or self-regulation -- consists of an introductory storybook, eight or 12 activities to do in the classroom, and additional activities to send home for kids to do with their parents.
 For the home-school connection feature to work, teachers need to create a student list and provide a parent email address to obtain verifiable consent.